 Complaints can be completed through:

-When it comes to living with a disability, Social Security provides both Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+Social Security provides both Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).

 You’ll be asked: